Norwegian identity card: Development and introduction

 Norway decided in 2007 to introduce a voluntary national identity card, to be usable for travel to EEA countries.
 They were since delayed until introduced on 30 November 2020.
 The reason for the delay was that the responsible authorities required absolute security on both the cards and the validation of the identity at issuance, issuing new security requirements repeatedly.

 The entire implementation cost, including development and upgrades to the passport offices, for the combined ID card and passport project, had reached 596 million Norwegian krone by 2018.
 120 million of this was the cost of rebuilding the passport offices.

-The Ministry of Justice and Public Security will send out a hearing, about making it possible for all people that have a national identity number, to get a national identity card.
-The card will not state nationality and therefore it cannot be used for travel.
-Until then, resident non-Norwegian citizens are not able to get ID cards, and for such people without a driver's license many still have no way of getting and ID card with their personal identity number.
+On 3 March 2022, the Ministry of Justice and Public Security launched a public consultation on extending eligibility for national identity cards without travel rights to foreign nationals with a residence permit or right of residence in Norway for more than three months.